 Luckily, we still managed to find everything you’d want, like 88 weighted keys and great piano sounds, on a budget.

-These are the best cheap keyboard pianos in 2021:
+These are the best cheap keyboard pianos on the market right now:

 The best keyboard piano under $500 right now